-The School of Engineering offers a Master of Engineering degree with the following concentrations: Advanced Systems Engineering, Civil and Environmental Engineering, Clinical Engineering, Electrical and Computer Engineering, General Engineering, Global Entrepreneurship, Environmental Engineering, Materials Science and Engineering, and Mechanical Engineering.
+The School of Engineering offers a Master of Engineering degree with the following concentrations: Advanced Systems Engineering, Civil and Environmental Engineering, Clinical Engineering, Computer Science and Engineering, Data Sciences, Electrical and Computer Engineering, General Engineering, Global Entrepreneurship, Environmental Engineering, Manufacturing Engineering, Materials Science and Engineering, and Mechanical Engineering.
 In addition, the School offers a dual degree with the Master of Business Administration program (M.B.A./M.Eng.).

 Advanced Systems Engineering M.Eng.